34.1 C

 Delhi

-Home > Resume & Cover LettersStudent Resume Examples & Writing Tips to get Internship Quickly
+Home > Resume & Cover LettersStudent Resume Samples & Writing Tips

 A resume is required for almost all job applications, including Student Internships.
 It provides essential information to potential employers to decide if you’re suitable for the position you have applied for.
 Resumes help recruiters assess and determine whether your skills, knowledge, and experiences – are worth giving you a call asking you for an interview.